luckeciano/transformers-metarl/README.md

 ```

 ## Reproducibility
 To run the experiments from the paper, please execute the following experiments.
+The experiments scripts are located in the `examples/torch` directory.

 #### HalfCheetahVel
 ```sh